mikiadarsh25/Snake/Password Manager/readme.md

 - Simple Python code
 - Easy to install
 - Designed for education
-- Depends only on the Python Standard Library such as tkinter, random , pyperclip, etc
+- Depends only on the Python Standard Library such as tkinter, random , pyperclip, json, etc
 - Used in hundreds of hours of classroom instruction
 - Fully Documented
 - 100% Test Coverage